istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

     - /docs/tasks/security/mtls-migration/
 ---

-This task shows how to migrate your existing Istio services' traffic from plain text to mutual TLS without breaking live traffic.
+This task shows how to ensure your workloads only communicate in mutual TLS as they are migrated to Istio.

-In the scenario where there are many services communicating over the network, it may be desirable to gradually migrate them to Istio.
-During the migration, some workloads have Envoy sidecars while some do not.
-For workloads with sidecars, if you enforce mutual TLS, the connections from legacy clients (i.e., clients without sidecars) will lose communication since they do not have Envoy sidecars and client certificates.
+Istio by default automatically configures workloads between sidecars in [mutual TLS](/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls).
+By default, Istio configures workloads as `PERMISSIVE` mode.
-To solve this issue, Istio authentication policy provides a `PERMISSIVE` mode to solve this problem.
-When `PERMISSIVE` mode is enabled, a service can take both HTTP and mutual TLS traffic.
+When `PERMISSIVE` mode is enabled, a service can take both plain text and mutual TLS traffic.
+In order to only allow mutual TLS traffic, we need to change to `STRICT` mode,

 You can use the [Grafana dashboard](/docs/tasks/observability/metrics/using-istio-dashboard/) to check which workloads are still sending plaintext traffic to the workloads in `PERMISSIVE` mode and choose to lock